daryl800/Mandelbrot_ClientServer/README.md

 ### Prerequisites
 java runtime environment.

 ### Setup & Installation
 All *.class files should be placed in the same directory.

 Put all server side files in the a folder on the server side.
-Compile all files with "javac *.java" command and run the main program by executing "Java MandelbrotServer".
+Compile all files with "javac *.java" command.
 Note that the TCPIP port number is fixed as "5056".
-However, it can be changed.
-Just recompile the java file before running MandelbrotServer.
+However, it can be changed by modifying the port number in the MandelbrotServer main functiopn and recompile the files.

-### &nbsp;&nbsp;&nbsp; Execution

 Put all client side files int a folder on the client side.
+Compile all files with "javac *.java" command and ions list-of servers.**

+### Execution

+Server side:  run the main program by excuting the command "Java MandelbrotServer" in the  *.class file folder.

-Compile all files with "javac *.java" command and run the main program by executing the ClientMain in the form like this: **ClientMain mi_c_re min_c_im max_c_re max_c_im max_n x y divisions list-of servers.**
+Client side:  run the main program by executing the coammand "java ClientMain" int the java in *.class with the form like this: **ClientMain min_c_re min_c_im max_c_re max_c_im max_n x y division.**

 E.g. :  -1 -1.5 2 1.5 1024 10000 10000 4 localhost:111 192.168.1.123:1234 192.168.1.222:3456